begolu2/rktik-thesis/03_implementation.md

 Rktik is installed in two separate Heroku environments for *testing* and *production* use.
 The development process consists of testing a new feature on a local development machine, testing it in the testing environment and only then deploying it to the production environment if no bugs are found (see [Methodology]).
 The production environment has been accessible to the general public since 26th July 2015.

 Deployment to these environments is automated using the scripts ‘push_testing.py’ and ‘push_production.py’ in the source code’s root folder.
-These scripts execute all tasks neccessary for deployment, which includes:
+These scripts execute all tasks necessary for deployment, which includes:

 * Verifying that all changes to the Nucleus repository are commited in Git
 * Pushing the Nucleus repository to Github